Robert Greifeld, Chief Executive Officer

 He started his career with Viel Tradition where he led the development of the short-term interest rate derivatives desk (interest rate swaps, forward rate agreements, swaptions, cap/floor).
 Viel Tradition is one the largest interbank dealers in the world.
 Jean-Jacques received a Master of Science in Management from the Reims School of Management at Reims, France and an MBA from Dartmouth's Tuck School of Business in Hanover, NH.

 Robert H. McCooey, Jr. is a Senior Vice President of Nasdaq’s Listing Services unit.
-He is responsible for Relationship Management with Nasdaq’s 3,400 listed companies and leads the firm’s Global Key Account Management program.
+He is responsible for Relationship Management with Nasdaq’s 3,400 listed companies.
 Previously, Mr. McCooey ran New Listings and the Capital Markets Group at Nasdaq.
 In this role, Mr. McCooey managed Nasdaq’s new listings efforts domestically, in the Americas and throughout the Asia Pacific region.

 Prior to joining Nasdaq in 2006, Mr. McCooey founded and served as the Chief Executive Officer of The Griswold Company, a brokerage firm, from 1988 until 2006.
 He was a member of the New York Stock Exchange Board of Executives from 2003-2006.
 Mr. McCooey served on the NYSE’s Group Market Performance Committee, was chairman of the NYSE’s Technology and Planning Oversight Committee and served on the Boards of the NYSE Foundation, the Securities Industry Automation Corporation (SIAC) and the Committee for Review, part of NYSE Regulation.
 He is a member of the National Organization of Investment Professionals (NOIP).

 Mr. McCooey is a graduate of the College of the Holy Cross in Worcester, MA.